Offer Popup Image

 The practice of analyzing a software application in any sector to find errors and make sure the program is created the way the customer wants it to be is known as software testing.
 This is a powerful black-box testing technique that aids in the creation of effective and focused test cases.

 The ECP divides the input domain of a software program into sets of data called equivalence classes.
 All the values within a class are expected to be handled similarly by the program.
-By testing representative values from each class, we can achieve good test coverage with a reduced number of test cases compared to exhaustive testing.
+By software testing representative values from each class, we can achieve good test coverage with a reduced number of test cases compared to exhaustive testing.

 All software applications have specific input conditions that describe the values or data used to verify their quality and functionality.
 These inputs can range from simple mouse clicks to complex text and numerical data entries.